domingosneto03/Switchit/README.md

 Welcome to the documentation pages of the Switchit App!

-You can find here details about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of Rational Unified Process):
+You can find here details about the app, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of Rational Unified Process):

 * Business modeling
   * [Product Vision](https://github.com/FEUP-LEIC-ES-2022-23/2LEIC03T3/blob/main/docs/ProductVision.md)